 Effective communication entails not only verbal exchanges but also an understanding of non-verbal cues, interactions, and gestures such as eye contact and handshakes.
 Nonetheless, it is important to recognise that these practices may not be universal and could have evolved in recent years.

-Business meetings & events are back
+Business meetings & events are on the rise

-Tracey Edwards, ETM’s Global Strategic Lead and General Manager explains “Events are back on the business agenda with organisations wanting to bring employees and partners together.
+Tracey Edwards, ETM’s Global Strategic Lead and General Manager AU/NZ explains “Events are on the business agenda with organisations wanting to bring employees and partners together.
 Networking, sharing knowledge, learning about new industry products and education are key drivers for these events.
 We work closely with our customers to understand the demographic of their attendees to enable appropriate recommendations for their event programme.
 No matter the destination, it’s critical to ensure dietary, religious, and cultural sensitivities are accommodated and we work with our customers to meet and exceed their objectives.”

 There are many moving parts to consider when arranging international meetings and events.
 An important part of the planning process is to ensure your event is culturally inclusive for all attendees, so they feel comfortable and willing to participate.
 Collaboration with a range of event stakeholders is key to understanding local customs, restrictions, and requirements to ensure all venues, activities, catering, and content are acceptable to a broad range of cultural audiences.